MadJiGit/search-language-filter-safari/SearchLanguageFilter Extension/Resources/README.md

 - ✅ Simple ON/OFF toggle
 - ✅ Add/remove custom filters
 - ✅ Local storage only (no data collected or shared)
-- ✅ Works in Chrome, Edge, Firefox*
+- ✅ Works in Chrome, Edge, Firefox*, and Safari**

 > *Note: Firefox requires temporary extension loading via `about:debugging`*
+> **Note: Safari support requires macOS 13+ and enabling the extension from Safari → Preferences → Extensions.
 ---

 ## 🛠️ How to Use the Custom Blacklist